Millwall F.C.–West Ham United F.C. rivalry: Different leagues and hooliganism: 1946–87

-First top-flight meeting and the Mothers' Day Massacre: 1988–2008
+First top-flight meeting and the Mother's Day Massacre: 1988–2008

 The traditional home kits of Millwall (blue and white) and West Ham (claret and blue).

 In 1988, Millwall won the Second Division championship and gained promotion, joining West Ham in the First Division for the first time in the club's history.
 Paul Ince scored the only goal at The Den on 3 December 1988, as West Ham won the game 1–0.
 They also won 3–0 at home on 22 April 1989, with goals from Julian Dicks, George Parris and Alan Dickens.
 This is the first and only time either side has completed a Football League double over the other.
 At the end of the season West Ham finished 19th and were relegated.
 Millwall finished 10th, the highest league finish in their history.
 The 1988–89 season is the only season both teams have been in the top division of English football.
 Millwall were relegated from the First Division in the 1989–90 season, the last time they appeared in the top tier.
 During the foundation of the Premier League in 1992, the two teams competed in the tier below in the newly formed First Division.
 The last game played between the teams at The Den was on 15 November 1992.
 It was the featured Sunday game on The London Match, an LWT sports show.
 Millwall won the game 2–1, with goals from Malcolm Allen and Phil Barber.
 Mark Robson replied for West Ham.

 In the 1993–94 season, Millwall moved into the first purpose-built all-seater stadium, after the Taylor Report on the Hillsborough disaster.
 The Hammers were promoted, spending ten seasons in the Premier League and it was twelve years until they played at Millwall's new ground, The New Den.
 On Mothering Sunday, 21 March 2004, Millwall beat West Ham 4–1, with two goals from Tim Cahill, one from Nick Chadwick and a Christian Dailly own goal.
 Marlon Harewood scored the West Ham goal.
 This is the largest winning margin between the sides in the Football League.
 In an eventful game, Millwall missed one penalty and had another saved by West Ham goalkeeper Stephen Bywater, who was subsequently sent off.
 Violence also broke out between the opposing fans.
 Millwall fans and the media named the match "The Mothers' Day Massacre".

 During an open-air showing in Canada Square, London Docklands of an England game against Paraguay at the 2006 World Cup, 100 West Ham and Millwall supporters fought each other, resulting in injuries to 16 people, one of whom required hospital treatment.
 The police shut down the screening with 10 minutes of the game remaining to be played.